Nightmare (Soulcalibur): Other appearances

+Promotion and reception

+In 2000, Epoch C-Works released a series of action figures based upon the original Soulcalibur, amongst them Nightmare.
+The semi-posable figure came with equipable weapons from the title in the same package.
+In August 2003, Todd McFarlane Productions released a Nightmare sculpture amongst a set of five based on characters from Soulcalibur II.
+The immobile figure was modeled after his primary outfit and stood six inches tall with a base.
+Nightmare's likeness was used as the basis for a costume for Sackboy in LittleBigPlanet 3, as part of a Soulcalibur themed costume pack for the title.

-Nightmare placed first in UGO.com's "Top 11 SoulCalibur Fighters" article, with the writers statement "Was there ever really any question?
-Not for us..." and praise for his strength and role as a "badass, playable villain."
+The staff of UGO.com praised him as the best character in the series, stating "Was there ever really any question?
+Not for us", and further praising his role as a playable "badass" villain.
 IGN listed him as a character they wished to see in Super Smash Bros.
 Brawl as a playable guest villain, though noted he was also "too extreme" for the series.
 In a later article on the Soul series itself, they noted "a Soul game simply feels incomplete without an appearance by the warring personalities of Siegfried and Nightmare", and praised the contrast between Siegfried's angelic figure and Nightmare's demonic form.
 In Game Informer's 2009 list of best fighting game characters, Nightmare placed second.

 In a 2002 poll by Namco prior to the release of Soulcalibur II regarding their favorite character, Siegfried placed ninth with 2.5% of the tally, tied with Mitsurugi.
 In Bandai Namco's 2015 poll, Siegfried was voted the sixth most popular characters from the series, followed by Nightmare.